Rubber-Duck-999/Trading-Server/README.md

 docker compose up
 ```

-The client is set to constant Q and N values
+The client is set to Q and N values that allow between 20 and 0

 ## Design